Free web harmonium

 About Web Harmonium

-The online version is easiest to use when you understand what it is imitating.
-These notes connect the browser keyboard to the acoustic instrument, its musical role, and the kinds of practice sessions it handles well.
+The harmonium web version is easiest to use when you understand what it is imitating.
+These notes connect the browser keyboard to the acoustic instrument, its musical role, and the kinds of practice sessions this web harmonium handles well.

 How the harmonium works